Guangzhou Television Cantonese controversy: Reactions of local citizens and netizens

 Responses to the CPPCC Guangzhou Committee's proposal were generally negative, especially those from local citizens and netizens; only a minority of reactions were positive.
 In response to media interviews, local citizens expressed concerns about the possibility of Cantonese being lost, particularly in the younger generations, although there were also more optimistic and neutral opinions.

-A Pro-Cantonese poster in Maoist style, text reads Cantonese people speak Cantonese.
+A pro-Cantonese poster in Maoist style, text reads Cantonese people speak Cantonese.
 If you don't understand Cantonese, go home.

 Netizens created artworks that satirized the proposal and promoted Cantonese.
 Some made a sarcastic poster mimicking that of the movie Echoes of the Rainbow.
 The title of the poster, Echoes of the Cantonese (碎粤神偷 (碎粵神偷), literally "The Cantonese Thief"), has the same pronunciation as that of the movie in both Cantonese and Mandarin.
 Some others made a poster taking the style of Maoist style propaganda posters that were popular before the 1990s, with text reading "Cantonese speak Cantonese, if you can't understand Cantonese, go home".

-On July 11, 2010, a group of youngsters carried out a flashmob-style gathering in the People's Park in Guangzhou to promote Cantonese, singing famous 1980s Cantopop.
+On July 11, 2010, a group of youngsters carried out a flash mob-style gathering in the People's Park in Guangzhou to promote Cantonese, singing famous 1980s Cantopop.